How much does it cost? This recipe cost me £2.75 per person.

 Anyway, this recipe makes six lamb kebab skewers so, depending on your appetite, this serves 2-3 people.
-I made mine for two and it came to around 730 calories – sounds scary but, don’t forget, you get the succulent kebab meat, plus a hefty dose of flavoursome cous cous, plus some tortilla crisps to crunch.
-If you spread it out between three people, the calories will drop.
+I made mine for two with succulent kebab meat, plus a hefty dose of flavoursome cous cous, plus some tortilla crisps to crunch – a gorgeous plate full of different textures, colours and flavours.

 So, this is how I did it…

 1. In a bowl, toss the crunchy veg and tender lamb together with a splash oil and seasoning.
-Make sure it’s all coated – but hey, don’t make it too greasy!
-We might be making kebabs, but we don’t want to feel like we’ve just stumbled drunkenly into a kebab shop…
+Make sure it’s all coated – but not too greasy!

-2. Assemble the skewers – chunk of lamb, slice of courgette, bite of red onion, so on, so on – and place under the grill on a fairly high heat.
-Grill for approximately 10 – 12 minutes.
+2. Assemble the skewers – chunk of lamb, slice of courgette, bite of red onion – and place under the grill on a fairly high heat for approximately 10 – 12 minutes.

 4. When the lamb kebabs are cooked through, remove from directly underneath the grill and keep warm (don’t worry, it’s only for a couple of minutes).

-5. It’s time for the tortillas, which should be rubbed with a teeny tiny drop of oil and sprinkled with seasoning, to have their turn under the grill for just a minute or two, until they crisp up.
-These cook super quick, so be careful!
+5. It’s time for the tortillas, which should be rubbed with a teeny tiny drop of oil and sprinkled with seasoning.
+Grill for just a minute or two on each side until they crisp up – these cook super quick, so be careful!